-Glisten uses computer vision to break down fashion photos to their styles and parts – TechCrunch
+Glisten uses computer vision to break down product photos to their most important parts – TechCrunch

 Here’s a sort of idealized version of how it looks:

-“There’s a lot of ambiguity in fashion terms and that’s definitely a problem,” Deng admitted, but far from an insurmountable one.
+“There’s a lot of ambiguity in fashion terms and that’s definitely a problem,” Wooders admitted, but far from an insurmountable one.
 “When we provide the output for our customers we sort of give each attribute a score.
-So if it’s ambiguous whether it’s a crew neck or a scoop neck, if the algorithm is working correctly it’ll put a lot of weight on both.
+So if it’s ambiguous, whether it’s a crew neck or a scoop neck, if the algorithm is working correctly it’ll put a lot of weight on both.
 If it’s not sure, it’ll give a lower confidence score.
 Our models are trained on the aggregate of how people labeled things, so you get an average of what people’s opinion is.”

+The model was initially aimed at fashion and clothing in general, but with the right training data it can apply to plenty of other categories as well — the same algorithms could find the defining characteristics of cars, beauty products and so on.
+Here’s how it might look for a shampoo bottle — instead of sleeves, cut and occasion you have volume, hair type and paraben content.

 Although shoppers will likely see the benefits of Glisten’s tech in time, the company has found that its customers are actually two steps removed from the point of sale.

-“What we realized over time was that the right customer is the customer who feels the pain point of having messy unreliable product data,” Deng explained.
+“What we realized over time was that the right customer is the customer who feels the pain point of having messy unreliable product data,” Wooders explained.
 “That’s mainly tech companies that work with retailers.
 Our first customer was actually a pricing optimization company, another was a digital marketing company.
-Those are pretty outside what we though the applications would be.”
+Those are pretty outside what we thought the applications would be.”

 It makes sense if you think about it.
-The more you know about the product, the more data you have to correlate with consumer behaviors, trends, and such.
+The more you know about the product, the more data you have to correlate with consumer behaviors, trends and such.
 Knowing summer dresses are coming back, but knowing blue and green floral designs with 3/4 sleeves are coming back is better.

-The model is initially aimed at fashion and clothing in general, but it can be adapted to other categories without having to reinvent the wheel — the same algorithms could find the defining characteristics of cars, beauty products, and so on.

 Competition is mainly internal tagging teams (the manual review we established none of us would like to do) and general-purpose computer vision algorithms, which don’t produce the kind of structured data Glisten does.

-Even ahead of Y Combinator’s demo day next week the company is already seeing 5 figures of monthly recurring revenue, with their sales process limited to individual outreach to people they thought would find it useful.
-“There’s been a crazy amount of sales these past few weeks,” Deng said.
+Even ahead of Y Combinator’s demo day next week the company is already seeing five figures of monthly recurring revenue, with their sales process limited to individual outreach to people they thought would find it useful.
+“There’s been a crazy amount of sales these past few weeks,” Wooders said.

 Soon Glisten may be powering many a product search engine online, though ideally you won’t even notice — with luck you’ll just find what you’re looking for that much easier.